ubiquity/ubiquibot/CONTRIBUTING.md

 ## Submitting a pull request

 1. Fork and clone the repository.
-2. Configure and install the dependencies: `yarn install`.
+2. Configure and install the dependencies: `bun install`.
-3. Make sure the tests pass on your machine: `yarn test`.
+3. Make sure the tests pass on your machine: `bun test`.
 These tests also apply the linter, so there's no need to lint separately.
 4. Create a new branch: `git checkout -b my-branch-name`.
 5. Make your change, add tests, and make sure the tests still pass.
 You can find the tests in the `src/tests` directory.
 6. Push to your fork and submit a pull request.